Forest Service authorizes operation of Holland Lake Lodge

 Jacobsen grew up in Montana and now splits his time between Whitefish and Park City, Utah.
 He did not immediately respond to requests for comment on Tuesday about the Forest Service decision and potential summer operations.

+The deficiencies prevented the lodge from operating during its 100th anniversary year.

-However, the Flathead National Forest has submitted a preliminary report for upgrades to the Department of Environmental Quality.
+The Flathead National Forest, however, has submitted a preliminary report for upgrades to the Department of Environmental Quality.

 Jacobsen is required to draft and submit an annual operating plan for approval by the Forest Service before the special use permit is finalized.
 All documents related to the permit will be available for the public to see.